subnebula/note-taking-web-app/README.md

 ## Getting started

-1. Create a private fork of this repository
+1. Create a private fork of this repository on Bitbucket
 2. Clone your fork of the repository and start coding
-3. Copy `env/mysql.env.example` to `env/mysql.env` and change the database
-   password in the file

 ## Command reference